mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 ## Communication Buses
 - What are the three common communication protocols?
 - How do they (I2C, SPI, UART) work?
-- What's the difference between I2C and SPI?
+- What is the difference between I2C and SPI?
 - Which is faster?
 Why?

 ### I2C